TAXIIProject/taxiiproject.github.io/developers/java-taxii/getting-started/index.md

     ObjectFactory factory = new ObjectFactory();
     DiscoveryRequest request = factory.createDiscoveryRequest().withMessageId(MessageHelper.generateMessageId());

-or

-    DiscoveryRequest dr = new DiscoveryRequest().withMessageId(MessageHelper.generateMessageId());

-JAXB convention recommends the use of the ObjectFactory to create instances of the TAXII objects but it is not necessary.

 #### Message Marshaling
 Once a TAXII message object is created, the next step is to render it as XML.
-To do this, you need a JAXB context that understands how to serialize or marshal the object to XML.
+To do this, you need a JAXB context that understands how to marshal, or serialize, the object to XML.
 This context is provided by a TaxiiXml object which is created using a TaxiiXmlFactory.
-There is quite a bit of configuration work done by the TaxiiXmlFactory behind the scenes, so it should always be used to create a properly configured TaxiiXml.
+There is a fair bit of configuration work done by the TaxiiXmlFactory, so it should always be used to create a properly configured TaxiiXml instance.

     import org.mitre.taxii.messages.xml11.TaxiiXmlFactory;
     import org.mitre.taxii.messages.xml11.TaxiiXml;